 So What Is Real Reality?

-Think about what happens if you place your hands on the table, each of us experiences the illusion that our hands, skin, fingers, feel the texture of the surface we are touching.
-We know, however, that electrical messages (information) are sent from sensors on our skin to our brains or minds, in fact our hands don’t feel the table at all, our minds do.
+Think about what happens if you place your hands on the table.
+Each of us experiences the illusion that our hands, skin, fingers, feel the texture of the surface we are touching.
+We know, however, that electrical messages (information) are sent from sensors on our skin to our brains or minds.
+In fact our hands don’t feel the table at all, our minds do.

-The same is true of our other senses, our eyes don’t see, ears don’t hear and tongues don’t taste etc., they all transmit eléctro-chemical messages to our minds.
+The same is true of our other senses.
+Our eyes don’t see, ears don’t hear and tongues don’t taste etc. They all transmit electrochemical messages to our minds.

-Well there’s one thing is for sure, even if there were such a thing as objective external reality, we would have no way of experiencing it.
+Well one thing is for sure.
+Even if there were such a thing as objective external reality, we would have no way of experiencing it.
 Literally everything happens in our minds.